BetterUnI/BetterUni/README.md

       1. Click 'Credentials' on the left then click the '+ Create Credentials' button in the top bar just below the search input
       2. Create an API Key
       3. Create an OAuth client ID
+      4. Note down your API Key as well as your Client ID and Client Secret

 6. Get CometChat Pro API Credentials
    1. Sign up for a [CometChat Pro](https://app.cometchat.io/register) 30-day free trial account